The Dangers of Dangerous Domains

 Examples of How AtData Stopped Dangerous Domains

 For example, a large FinTech client experienced over 1,200 calls to our API originating from a single domain in an unusual timeframe.
-Our system was flagged the activity, which was corroborated by our engineering team.
-The offending domain and IP addresses were blocked, avoiding further damage to our clients.
+Our system was able to flag the activity which was corroborated by our engineering team.
+The affected service was deactivated, the offending IP addresses blocked, and service re-enabled with minimal downtime.

 Another example was a specific domain that we first saw on August 15th, 2022.
 Within 15 days we processed 3,216 validations of the domain from a variety of customers across our network and saw 2,225 unique usernames tied to the domain.
-The sudden appearance with a high velocity of activity tends to point to bot behavior.
+The sudden appearance with a high velocity of activity tends to point to bot activity which is usually not good.
 We were able to identify the malicious activity, flag, and block accordingly, so all of our clients benefit.

 How is AtData Able to Confidently Identify Dangerous Domains